4teamwork/ftw.lawgiver/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If your workflow specification is stored in
-``profiles/default/workflows/my_custom_workflow/specification.txt`` you need to tell ftw.lawmaker where your specification is in order to generate the
+``profiles/default/workflows/my_custom_workflow/specification.txt`` you need to tell ftw.lawgiver where your specification is in order to generate the
 workflow XML.
 This is done in ZCML: